JMMP-Group/GO_coordination/meetings/minutes_18Sep2025.md

 ----------

 ## Actions:
+  * Carried forward from previous meeting:
+    * (AB) Check and send any details on strong -ve temperatures at ice shelf to SK and CP.
+    * (All) Be proactive about transferring workflows to Monsoon3.
+  * (AA) Ask Met Office Science IT
+    * Replace current ad hoc method with a formal procedure to review ancillary files licenses and get these onto Monson
+    * For development configurations, where the ancil files are not finalised, can we agree on terms to share these files (with NOC) without approval, or using a generic licence/agreement?

-  * DC to run further experiments looking into the timestep dependence of NEMO 5
+  * Met Office team to run further experiments looking into the timestep dependence of NEMO 5
     * eORCA025 + RK3
       * 15m timestep
       * 45m timestep